Statistics for Data Science – Job Interview Questions & Answers

 Enterprise Data Engineering Lead Engineer at Banglalink Digital Communications Ltd.

-Data Science and Machine Learning with Python
+Data Science & Machine Learning with Python

-Mr. Rashedul Alam Shakil
+Rashedul Alam Shakil

 Founder, aiQuest Intelligence

-M. Sc. in Data Science (Major AI)
+M. Sc. in Data Science at FAU Germany

-Deep Learning & AI Specialization
+Deep Learning & Generative AI

 Become a Django Developer